New Hampshire

 Definition of Personal Information

-Under RSA 359-C:19, personal information for breach notification purposes means an individual's first name or first initial and last name combined with one or more of these data elements (when not encrypted):
+Under RSA 359-C:19, personal information means an individual's first name (or first initial) and last name combined with one or more of these unencrypted data elements:

 - Social Security number

-- Driver's license number or other government identification number
+- Driver's license number or other government-issued identification number

-- Financial account number, credit card number, or debit card number combined with any security code, access code, or password that would permit access to the account
+- Financial account number, credit card, or debit card number combined with any security code, access code, or password that would permit access to the account

-Information that is lawfully available from government records is excluded from this definition.
+Lawfully available government records are excluded from this definition.

 Notification Requirements